LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Quick_Replies_Facebook.md

 To create unified layouts when looking to use the **Quick Replies** Messenger templates, please use these limitations guidelines to create layouts with common denominator:

-* Facebook has a maximum of 11 chips in each quick reply template.
-LiveEngage does not have a limit on the number of chips.
+* Facebook has a maximum of 11 replies in each quick reply template.
+LiveEngage does not have a limit on the number of replies.
 * Facebook does not allow more than 20 characters on button title text.
 LiveEngage will allow up to 128 characters.

 ### Limitations

-* Facebook allows sharing images within quick replies chips - this is not supported with the template.
+* Facebook allows sharing images within quick replies - this is not supported with the template, however.